Multicenter Privacy-Preserving Model Training for Deep Learning Brain Metastases Autosegmentation: Materials And Methods

-\modified{For the UKER and USZ data, ethical review and approval was not required for this study in accordance with the local legislation and institutional requirements.
-Written informed consent that data may be used for retrospective scientific studies was provided by the patients.
-Other datasets are publicly available.
-The data contributors have submitted Institutional Review Board (IRB) and Data Transfer Agreement (DTA) applications to their individual institution regulating bodies and obtained approval \cite{grovik2020deep,rudie2023university,moawad2023brain}. }

-The UKER dataset contains 853 \modified{T1CE} volumes in total using the MPRAGE sequence from a longitudinal study \citep{putz2020fsrt}.
+The UKER dataset contains 853 {T1CE} volumes in total using the MPRAGE sequence from a longitudinal study \citep{putz2020fsrt}.
 The volumes were acquired from various Siemens Healthcare 1.5 Tesla MRI scanners (Magnetom Aera and Magnetom Avanto mainly).
 The primary cancers include 41.3\% skin cancer, 22.2\% lung cancer, 12.4\% breast cancer, and 10.5\% kidney cancer.
-Among all the metastases, 44.9\% are smaller than 0.1\,cm$^3$ (i.e., 100 voxels), which is approximately equivalent to a sphere with a radius of 3\,mm.
-The USZ dataset contains 202 \modified{T1CE} turbo field echo (TFE) volumes from a Philips Healthcare Ingenia 3.0 Tesla scanner.
-The primary cancers mainly include lung cancers and melanoma cancers.
-The details of other public datasets can be found in their respective descriptions \cite{grovik2020deep,rudie2023university,moawad2023brain}.
-The BM distribution of different datasets in size, density, and patient number are summarized in Tab.\,\ref{Tab:Datasets}.
+The USZ dataset contains 202 {T1CE} turbo field echo (TFE) volumes from a Philips Healthcare Ingenia 3.0 Tesla scanner, with lung and melanoma primary cancers.
+The details of other public datasets can be found in their respective descriptions \cite{grovik2020deep,rudie2023university,moawad2023brain}. \modified{Note that the total numbers of cases with labels accessible to public participants may differ from those reported in the dataset descriptions, since certain test cases are internal only.
+The provided labels were used without further refinement to avoid potential biases.} The BM distribution of different datasets in size, density, and patient number are summarized in Tab.\,\ref{Tab:Datasets}.
 Each dataset is exclusively partitioned into training, validation, and test subsets, with all volumes from the same patient contained within a single subset.
 All the MRI volumes were preprocessed by the same pipeline: skull stripping, volume/voxel size uniformization, bias field correction, and intensity Z-normalization.
 All the volumes have $240 \times 240 \times 155$ voxels with a voxel size of $1\,\textrm{mm} \times 1\,\textrm{mm} \times 1\,\textrm{mm}$.